maberizk/github-search/README.md

 - Search for GitHub users by their username
 - See relevant user information based on their search
 - Switch between light and dark themes
-- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

-The GitHub users API endpoint is `https://api.github.com/users/:username`.
-So, if you wanted to search for the Octocat profile, you'd be able to make a request to `https://api.github.com/users/octocat`.

 ### Expected behaviour